Cyber-Command-Secure-The-Grid/cyber-command-ui/README.md

-# (Work-in-progress) cyber-command-ui
+# cyber-command-ui

-This repository contains the frontend code for a web app based game called Cyber Command, a roleplaying game where you have been tasked with rebuilding a small nation's cyber security team.
+This repository contains the frontend code for a web app based game called Cyber Command.

+Cyber Command is a roleplaying game in which you are tasked with rebuilding a small nation's cyber security team.

 ## Project resources